Shanedell/go-cpp-swig/README.md

 go test -v
 ```

-## Compiling go bindings - Auto
+## Compiling python bindings - Auto

+Two Options:

+- 1.)
+You can run the `gen_lib` file locally and everything will be built
+- 2.)
+Run `docker-compose up -d --build`
-Using the `gen_lib` script you can easily generate the swig bindings, generate the c++ binary file and the library file.
+  - Creates a container that builds all the bindings, creates the c++ binary and creates the library file
+  - Creates another container once the build one finishes that runs the tests